-Ramsgate Arts Primary School will build a partnership approach to online safety and will support parents/carers to become aware and alert of the potential benefits and risks and to reinforce the importance of children being safe online by:

-- providing information on our school website, newsletters, blogs and regular communications / updates.
-Highlighting specific support of resources within the community to support online safety at home. - Ramsgate Arts Primary School will ensure parents and carers understand what systems are used to filter and monitor their children's online use at school, what their children are being asked to do online, including the sites they will be asked to access and who from the school (if anyone) their child is going to be interacting with online.
-This is achieved by: Completion of the home-school agreement and curriculum updates provided through weekly blogs on our website - Where the School is made aware of any potentially harmful risks, challenges and/or hoaxes circulating online, national or locally, we will respond in line with the DfE 'Harmful online challenges and online hoaxes' guidance to ensure we adopt a proportional and helpful response.
+- Ramsgate Arts Primary will build a partnership approach to online safety and will support parents/carers to become aware and alert of the potential benefits and risks and to reinforce the importance of children being safe online by: - o Providing information on the school website - o Promoting information and guidance through newsletters and social media channels - o Highlighting online safety at events - o Sharing children's curriculum learning on online safety - Ramsgate Arts Primary will ensure parents and carers understand what systems are used to filter and monitor their children's online use at school, what their children are being asked to do online, including the sites they will be asked to access and who from the school(if anyone) their child is going to be interacting with online.
+This is achieved by: - Providing information on websites - Acceptable Use Policies - o Communication channels such as curriculum letters and blogs - Where the School is made aware of any potentially harmful risks, challenges and/or hoaxes circulating online, national or locally, we will respond in line with the DfE 'Harmful online challenges and online hoaxes' guidance to ensure we adopt a proportional and helpful response.